whopperprinting/LayerLapse/README.md

 2. Paste it into the Arduino IDE
 3. Connect your UPDI programmer to the board (3-pin: GND, VCC, UPDI)
 4. Select the correct board/port and upload

 ---

-## 🧩 Custom Mounts/Enclosures

-I am working on making custom brackets for my printers to easily attach the sensors to my printers.
-My hope is that others will post their mounts as well!
-I am also working on an enclosure for the LayerLapse device, but I will also be uploading the final STEP file for the board so anyone can design their own enclosure!

----